In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is hypnotherapy.

 The Hypnotherapy Academy of America offers a range of modules in their “certification training in evidence-based hypnotherapy”, from pain control to natal regression, interlife exploration, and past life regression.
 That certainly raised an eyebrow – evidence-based??

-There are a patchwork of different hypnotherapy certification organizations.
+There is a patchwork of different certification organizations.
 Some require a graduate degree in a medical or mental health field and licensing as a mental health or other health care practitioner, such as the Canadian Federation of Clinical Hypnosis, the American Society of Clinical Hypnotherapy, and the National Board for Clinical Certified Hypnotherapists.

 From what I’ve read, it sounds like when it comes to hypnotherapy it makes a very big difference who’s doing it.
 When the practitioner is a qualified mental health professional, hypnotherapy may be a useful tool to supplement their practice.
 When the practitioner is trained to think that past life regression is an evidence-based therapy, the results are probably not so reliable.